neontribe/my-best-life/content/services/just-for-kids-law-youth-advocates.md

   minAge: 10
   maxAge: 25
 format: One to one chats
-quotation: As a young person you don’t really know who to contact when you have an issue.
+reviews: [{comment: "As a young person you don’t really know who to contact when you have an issue.
 Some organisations can’t provide for all needs, but Just for Kids Law can, which was extremely helpful.
-I don’t know what I would do without JfKL.
+I don’t know what I would do without JfKL."}]
 contactExplanation: You can get in touch to tell us you need help via phone, email or an online form.
 If you email or complete the form, you will hear back within 3 working days.